Josh Papali'i: 2012

-In September, Papalii pledged his representative allegiance to Queensland and Australia.
+In September, Papali'i pledged his representative allegiance to Queensland and Australia.

-Papalii finished the 2012 NRL season with him playing in all the Raiders 26 matches and scoring 7 tries.
+Papali'i finished the 2012 NRL season with him playing in all the Raiders 26 matches and scoring 7 tries.
 In December 2012, Papalii was named in Queensland's Emerging Origin Squad.

 2013

-On 23 February 2013, the Parramatta Eels signed Papalii on a three-year deal from the start of 2014, but later, on 8 March 2013, Papalii pulled out the Eels contract and re-signed a further 3 years with the Raiders to 2016 to remain close to family and friends.
+On 23 February 2013, the Parramatta Eels signed Papali'i on a three-year deal from the start of 2014, but later, on 8 March 2013, Papali'i pulled out the Eels contract and re-signed a further 3 years with the Raiders to 2016 to remain close to family and friends.
 Papalii first gained selection for the Maroons for Game 2 of the 2013 State of Origin series, playing off the interchange bench in the Maroons 26–6 win at Suncorp Stadium.
 Papalii continued into Game 3, helping Queensland extend their record for consecutive series victories to eight.
-On 31 August 2013, Papalii and fellow Canberra Raiders team-mate Anthony Milford were fined by the club for an alleged drinking incident two days before the Raiders 50–16 loss to the New Zealand Warriors at Mt Smart Stadium in Round 25.
+On 31 August 2013, Papali'i and fellow Canberra Raiders team-mate Anthony Milford were fined by the club for an alleged drinking incident two days before the Raiders 50–16 loss to the New Zealand Warriors at Mt Smart Stadium in Round 25.
 Papalii finished the 2013 NRL season with him playing in 21 NRL matches and scoring 3 tries for the Raiders.

-On 29 September 2013, Papalii played for Prime Minister's XIII, starting at second-row and scoring a try in the 50–10 win in Kokopo.
+On 29 September 2013, Papali'i played for Prime Minister's XIII, starting at second-row and scoring a try in the 50–10 win in Kokopo.

-Papalii earned selection in the Australia 24-man squad for the 2013 World Cup, playing in 4 matches and scoring 2 tries.
-Papalii made his international debut for Australia against Fiji, starting at second-row and scoring a try in the 34–2 win at Langtree Park.
-Papalii played off the interchange bench in Australia's 34–2 World Cup Final victory over New Zealand at Old Trafford.
-On 18 October 2013, Papalii was robbed by 2 men at a Manchester nightclub ATM and had around £200 (about $385 in Australian Dollars) stolen from him.
+Papali'i earned selection in the Australia 24-man squad for the 2013 World Cup, playing in 4 matches and scoring 2 tries.
+Papali'i made his international debut for Australia against Fiji, starting at second-row and scoring a try in the 34–2 win at Langtree Park.
+Papali'i played off the interchange bench in Australia's 34–2 World Cup Final victory over New Zealand at Old Trafford.
+On 18 October 2013, Papali'i was robbed by 2 men at a Manchester nightclub ATM and had around £200 (about $385 in Australian Dollars) stolen from him.